scanady/engineering-standards-mcp/QUICK_START.md

 ### Option 1: Use the Create Tool

-Use `standards_create` tool through Claude or MCP Inspector:
+Use `create_standard` tool through Claude or MCP Inspector:

 ```typescript
 {